Dreaming of visiting Monument Valley Navajo Tribal Park?

 The best thing about doing a guided tour is you get to go in restricted areas where only Navajo people are only allowed to go.
 You have permission to visit if you are with a guide.

-Plus, the benefit of having a Navajo guide pointing out features you never would have noticed and explaining the significance of different parts of the park is priceless!
+Plus, the benefit of having a Navajo guide pointing out features you never would have noticed and explained the significance of different parts of the park is priceless!

 If you are visiting Monument Valley with kids, I feel they will enjoy this experience more than just driving around in a car with you.

-They all said how much fun they had and I know this experience will be one of those special places that stays in their heart.
+They all said how much fun they had and I know this experience will be one of those special places that stay in their heart.

 Apart from the stops above on the Valley Drive, here are the other things to do in Monument Valley we experienced with our Navajo guide.